liushan-seu/DST-DFN/README.md

 ---

 ## 🧠 Overall Architecture
-This is the framework of the dynamic spatial-temporal decomposition and fusion network (DST-DFN)
+This is the framework of the dynamic spatial-temporal decomposition and fusion network (DST-DFN).
 ![Framework of the dynamic spatial-temporal decomposition and fusion network (DST-DFN).](./Figs/over-stru.jpg)